Hearst Intercollegiate Competition Winners Named

 NEWS RELEASE

-San FranciscoThe top 10 winners in college sports writing have been announced in the 50thannual William Randolph Hearst Foundation’s Journalism Awards Program, in which 110 undergraduate journalism programs at universities across the nation are eligible to participate.
+San FranciscoThe top 10 winners in college sports writing were announced today in the 51stannual William Randolph Hearst Foundation’s Journalism Awards Program, in which 110 undergraduate journalism programs at colleges and universities across the nation are eligible to participate.

-SCOTT MILLER, University of Iowa, second place, $1,500 scholarship
+SCOTT MILLER, University of Iowa, third place, $1,500 scholarship

-BEN SCHORZMAN, University of Oregon, fourth place, $750 scholarship
+MITCHELL SMITH, University of Nebraska-Lincoln, fourth place, $1,000 scholarship

-The Awards Program is conducted under the auspices of accredited schools of the Association of Schools of Journalism and Mass Communication, and fully funded and administered by the W.R.
-Hearst Foundation.
-It consists of six monthly writing, three photojournalism and four broadcast news competitions and one multimedia competition, with championship finals in all divisions except multimedia.
-The program awards up to $550,000 in scholarships and grants annually.
+The Hearst Journalism Awards Program is conducted under the auspices of accredited schools of the Association of Schools of Journalism and Mass Communication, and fully funded and administered by the William Randolph Hearst Foundation.
+It consists of six monthly writing competitions, three photojournalism competitions, three broadcast news competitions and two multimedia competitions, with Championship finals in all divisions.
+The program awards up to $500,000 in scholarships and grants annually.

 Contact: